Sunday, December 22, 2024

 " It's quite possible to live a full life without a Y chromosome.
 In fact, more than half of the people on Earth -; women -; lack Y chromosomes and do just fine."

-Obviously that goes without saying, I think we all know women can exist without a Y. That doesn't require a justification, even with the context of Autoimmune Disease because some men also get it.
+I think we all know women can exist "just fine" without a Y. That doesn't require a justification, even with the context of "Autoimmune Disease", because some men also get it (men still possess an X chromosome), each side gets a buff, and a consequence is attached to that buff.♀️♂️

-It's okay to say that.
+It's okay to say.

-Thus issues in males that women don't have to deal with, in fact the autoimmune disease is a result of women's immune systems being better wired than the average man's immune system.
-The problem arose from an advantage.
+To reiterate: the autoimmune disease is a result of women's immune systems being better wired than the average man's immune system, it's as much an extremity as a man's physical strength is/testosterone is (lower immune function, higher injury/mortality rates).
+A common health problem for women, essentially, arose from an advantage.

 It goes both ways, a balance.

 That awkward insertion aside, this was well informed overall as a read.
-It helped."
+It helped.

 https://www.news-medical.net/news/20240201/X-chromosome-inactivation-and-its-role-in-autoimmune-susceptibility-in-females.aspx"

 That's it.
-Overall it is a decent enough article, but people (not everyone but many experts) overall get weird whenever Y gets compared to X, no idea why yet I know exactly why and it's so dated & predictable.
-Too many of us prefer controlled narratives wrapped in theory because that's more comfortable & gaslighting over the reality of the matter that contradicts what we've been told was the truth.
+Overall it is a decent enough article, but people (not everyone but many experts) overall get weird whenever Y gets compared to X, no idea why, yet I know exactly why and it's so dated & predictable; western cultural resentment of anything male really needs to be addressed and treated in itself.

 No comments: